KwabenaAppiah/parameter-estimation-2x2/README.md

 HYPOTHESIS

-The nudging algorithm’s performance in recovering parameters in a given matrix are not dependent on the dynamics of said matrix's solution.
+The nudging algorithm's performance in parameter recovery is independent of the solution dynamics of the given matrix.

 --------------------------------------------------------------------------------------------------